drud/ddevcom/docs/test-plan.md

 ### Recent Posts

 - [ ] Verify the **Recent Posts** section only displays the most recent posts with DDEV Local category.
-Blocked by #157
 - [ ] Check the blog cards using the **Blog Posts** checklist below
 - [ ] Verify the **Join Newsletter** button links to our Mailchimp form in a new tab